davidjwalling/os/README.md

 ### Network Support:

-- OS includes native support for the Intel(R) PRO/1000 MT Desktop (82540EM) network adapter.
+- OS includes native support for the Intel :registered: PRO/1000 MT Desktop (82540EM) network adapter.
 - Virtual machine installations may select this adapter type in the network configuration of the VM.
 - Configure this VM network adapter using bridged networking to access the host system's network.